Stewart Sutherland, Baron Sutherland of Houndwood: Achievements and honours

 Sutherland was made a Knight Bachelor in 1995.

 On 29 June 2001, he was created a life peer as Baron Sutherland of Houndwood, of Houndwood in the Scottish Borders, and was the following year elected to the presidency of the Royal Society of Edinburgh.
 In the introduction to the House of Lords ceremony, his Senior Supporter was The Lord Flowers and his Junior Supporter was The Lord Wilson of Tillyorn.

 He was made a Knight of the Thistle in 2002, was the recipient of a number of honorary degrees, and continued to serve with various institutions.
 In 2004 he became a Fellow of Birkbeck, University of London.
 On 31 May 1996 he received an honorary doctorate from the Faculty of Theology at Uppsala University, Sweden.

 In 2005, he became a member of the editorial board of the Encyclopædia Britannica.

 Artistic recognition

-A bronze bust of Lord Sutherland, by Vincent Butler, stands at the head of the stair to the Playfair Library in Old College, University of Edinburgh.
+A bronze bust of Lord Sutherland of Houndwood, by Vincent Butler, stands at the head of the stair to the Playfair Library in Old College, University of Edinburgh.